kevL/yata/ReadMe.txt

                       Path to ... and the Settings.Cfg "dialogalt=" option)

-Paths (appears only when a 2da called "crafting" or "spells" is loaded - see
+Paths (appears only when a 2da called "crafting", "spells", or "feat" is loaded
-       Appendix E: how to use Info paths)
+       - see Appendix E: how to use Info paths)

 Font